 Behavioral Interviewing—Consistency and Collaboration

 Behavioral interviewing provides hiring managers with a consistent internal script and common language to help them evaluate candidates.
 It gives them more control over the outcome of interviews.
-Well-meaning interviewers everywhere ask basically the same interview questions they find on the internet; and candidates provide the same canned “proven” answers they find in their own internet searches.
-The goal of both parties to a job interview is to make a positive impression, so both say what they think the other wants to hear.
+Well-meaning interviewers everywhere ask basically the same interview questions they find on the internet, and candidates provide the same canned “proven” answers they find in their own internet searches.
+The goal of both parties for a job interview is to make a positive impression, so both say what they think the other wants to hear.
 This leads to high rates of failed hires, costly to both organization and new employee.

 To end this cycle, train your hiring managers to ask behavior-related questions.
 This means asking candidates to solve real problems they may face in their new job and describe how they handled a particular situation or person in a previous job.
 Behavioral questions give you two kinds of insight.
-One is the real-world action taken to get a job done, the actual experience.
+One is the real-world action is taken to get a job done, the actual experience.
 The other is a deeper sense of character, based on what was important or difficult for them, how decisions were made, and similar details.
 Educate hiring managers about why these kinds of questions are necessary and why their favorite questions may not give them the right answers and insights.

 Make sure hiring managers understand who you are as a company, where you want to go, and what you value—and can explain these business and cultural factors to candidates.
 Help them clearly define what kind of person and skills they should look for in this position and what “great” looks like.
 Put metrics and a process around it.
 And don’t leave the final decision to the hiring manager alone.
 Hiring should be a collaborative, team effort that includes leadership whenever possible.